archieabeleda/archieabeleda/README.md

 # Archie Abeleda

 <samp>
-UID: Armando Abeleda Jr.<br>
+ID: Armando Abeleda Jr.<br>
-Execute as: Archie
+Run as: Archie
 </samp>

 Network, cloud and security engineer.
 Thirteen years of it.
 I build and secure the